Tom Dickson-Peters

-Thomas Grant Delory Dickson-Peters (born 16 September 2002) is a Scottish professional footballer who plays for EFL League Two club Grimsby Town, on loan from Norwich City, as a striker.
+Thomas Grant Delroy Dickson-Peters (born 16 September 2002) is a Scottish semi-professional footballer who last played as a striker for Uxbridge and the Scotland U21 national team.

 Club career

 After playing youth football with Norwich City, Dickson-Peters signed on loan for League One side Gillingham on 4 January 2022.
-Dickson-Peters made his debut for the Kent side on 8 January 2022 as a 45th minute substitute in a 4–0 loss to Ipswich Town.
+Dickson-Peters made his debut for the Kent side on 8 January 2022 as a 45th-minute substitute in a 4–0 loss to Ipswich Town.
 The following week, while still out on loan, he signed a new long-term contract with Norwich City until the summer of 2025.
 He signed for Grimsby Town on loan in January 2023.
+In September 2023, Dickson-Peters went and signed for National League club Woking on a one-month loan deal.
+Following his return from the loan deal at Woking, Dickson-Peters was released from his Norwich City contract by mutual consent in November 2023.

+In July 2024, Dickson-Peters joined Isthmian League Premier Division side Whitehawk following a successful trial period. but left in September after just two appearances.
+Following a brief spell with Whitehawk, Dickson-Peters subsequently joined Lancing in October.
+He went onto feature seven times for the club before leaving a month later.
+He then subsequently had stints at Alfold and Uxbridge between December and January.

 International career

 Dickson-Peters has represented Scotland at youth international level.